edgelesssys/contrast/docs/docs/architecture/observability.md

 # Observability

-The Contrast Coordinator exposes metrics in the [Prometheus](https://prometheus.io/) format.
+The Contrast Coordinator can expose metrics in the [Prometheus](https://prometheus.io/) format.
 These can be monitored to quickly identify problems in the gRPC layer or attestation errors.
 Prometheus metrics are numerical values associated with a name and additional key/values pairs,